TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Multimedia/Index.rst

          string /stdWrap

    Description
-         These are parameters for the multimedia-objects.
+         These are parameters for the multimedia objects.
 Use this to enter stuff like autostart, type, width, height and so on.
 For each file type several parameters make sense.
 For an incomplete list see below this table.